Social anxiety disorder is intense fear of social situations. It can lead to avoiding other people or situations.

 Symptoms are intense fear of being judged by others.
 They may happen when a person is:

-You will be asked about your fears and symptoms.
+The doctor will ask about your fears and symptoms.
 A physical exam may be done.
-You may be referred to a mental health specialist.
-A psychiatric evaluation may be done.
+You may need to see a mental health specialist.
+A mental health assessment may be done.

 There are no guidelines to prevent social anxiety disorder.